petrstepanov/sw-calculator/README.md

 5. Optionally add an application launcher to the list of your system apps.
 On Linux execute `make install-linux-launcher`.
 On macOS run `resources/sw-calculator.pkg`.

-## Installation on Windows
+## Installation on Windows 10

-Not yet implemented.
-Contributors that familiar with CMAKE are welome.
+1. Install Windows Subsystem for Linux (WSL).
+Install Ubuntu linux inside WSL  as described [here](https://medium.com/@petrstepanov/install-cern-root-roofit-on-macos-and-linux-for-dummies-df787fd41ef4).

+2. Install CERN ROOT in Ubuntu WSL from precompiled binaries.
+Read more [here](https://medium.com/@petrstepanov/install-cern-root-roofit-on-macos-and-linux-for-dummies-df787fd41ef4#cbb8).

+3. In Windows 10 open _Start → Ubuntu_ to launch bash.
+Type `sw-calculator`.

+P.S.
+Running the program on older versions of Windows is currently not possible.
+If you are familiar with CMAKE please contribute :-)

 ## Users Guide